-2008 Annual Drinking Water Quality Report Town of Hilliard
+2012 Annual Drinking Water Quality Report Town of Hilliard

 We're pleased to present to you this year's Annual Water Quality Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
-Our water source is: groundwater drawn from two wells; the wells draw water from the pristine Floridan Aquifer, a common drinking water source in North Florida.
+Our water source is: groundwater drawn from three wells; the wells draw water from the pristine Floridan Aquifer, a common drinking water source in North Florida.
 The water is then aerated and disinfected.

-The Department of Environmental Protection has performed a Source Water Assessment on our system.
+In 2012, the Department of Environmental Protection performed a Source Water Assessment on our system.
 These assessments were conducted to provide information about any potential sources of contamination in the vicinity of our well.
-Potential sources of contamination identified include underground petroleum storage tanks, dry cleaning facilities and wastewater treatment plants.
+Three (3) potential sources of contamination were identified with moderate susceptibility to city wells.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.